adrian-cucuet/luigis-P5/README.md

 #### SEO:

 - After adding meta tags to my head element to optimize my website's visibility and improve search engine performance, I also added keywords to attract both search engines and users.
-For the keywords I decided to use [XML-Sitmaps](https://online.seranking.com) to check the competition and make sure I pick the best keywords.
+For the keywords, I decided to use [XML-Sitmaps](https://online.seranking.com) to check the competition and make sure I pick the best keywords.
 I used [XML-Sitmaps](www.xml-sitemaps.com) to generate an xml file.
 Google uses this xml file to help it understand the website's structure and how the pages link to each other.

 #### Robots.txt and Sitemap.xml:

 - robots.txt is a simple text file that tells search engines where they are not allowed to go on the application.
-In Bookworms, the robots.txt file is in the root directory and includes the admin, profiles and checkout directories as urls that the spiders are not permitted to access.
+In Bookworms, the robots.txt file is in the root directory and includes the admin, profiles, and checkout directories as urls that the spiders are not permitted to access.

 - sitemap.xml is a file that lists a website's import page urls, making sure that search engines can crawl, or navigate through them.
 It helps a search engine to understand our website's structure and crawl every essential page on the website.  sitemap.xml was generated on [xml-sitemaps.com](https://www.xml-sitemaps.com/details-mym-bookworms-et-al-b7ea61e35a6e.herokuapp.com-49873d773.html) and is located in the root directory.